 If you live in an area without a watch program, it is even possible to begin your own.
 Crime prevention programs require organization, good communication with other people from your neighborhood and good problem-solving skills, but by working in partnership with the police and your neighbors, you can start a successful crime watch group.

 History of Neighborhood Watch

 With crime on the rise, the National Sheriffs Association created the Neighborhood Watch program in 1972 to help improve community safety, bring neighborhoods together and increase awareness of neighborhood activities.
-Crime prevention programs were intended to give residents with a feeling of responsibility for the condition and safety of the neighborhood, and each crime prevention program served as a link between neighborhoods, police and other law enforcement to reduce all forms of crime.
+Crime prevention programs were intended to give residents a feeling of responsibility for the condition and safety of their neighborhood, and each crime prevention program served as a link between neighborhoods, police and other law enforcement to reduce all forms of crime.